 Aluminum anodizing is a controlled electrochemical process that increases the thickness of the oxide layers that naturally exist on aluminum surfaces, improving corrosion resistance.

 Arrow Cryogenics offers standard (MIL-PRF-8625 Type II) aluminum anodizing at our state-of-the-art facility in Blaine, Minnesota.
 We also provide hard coat anodizing (MIL-PRF-8625 Type III).

 Type II aluminum anodizing is used for a wide range of applications ranging from computers to aerospace and has several advantages, including:

 - Dielectric properties

 - Non-contaminating (medical instrumentation, etc.)

 When anodizing aluminum parts with tight dimensions, it is important to understand that the coating will affect the final dimensions.
-In general, 50% of an anodized coating will penetrate into the material’s surface, and 50% of the coating builds up on the surface.
-The change in final dimensions is determined by the thickness of the coating.
-Using state-of-the-art controls, Arrow Cryogenics can control the thickness of our coatings with exceptional accuracy.
-We work closely with our customers to ensure that all tolerances are met.
+In general, 50% of an anodized coating will penetrate the material’s surface, and 50% of the coating builds up on the surface.
+But, the change in final dimensions is determined by the thickness of the coating.

 Class I coatings have a mil thickness of 0.7 (18 microns) or greater for aluminum anodizing.
 Class II coatings have a minimum mil thickness of 0.4 (10 microns).
 Class I coating is a high-performance anodic finish used primarily for exterior building products and other products that must withstand continuous outdoor exposure.

 Arrow offers aluminum anodizing in these popular colors: